 Can the Vendor Provide Support for Multiple OEM-System Brands?

-Additionally, TPM vendors that support multiple OEM brands allow for a single point of contact when it comes to entering a support ticket.
-This decreases downtime and allows an easier way to manage your data center.
-It is important to know that the OEM can sometimes support equipment outside of their brand, and this will be done through an outside or third-party maintenance provider.
-However, the cost for this will be significant, and going with a third-party maintenance provider outright can save you the cost and hassle of having multiple service contracts to manage or adding other vendors onto one OEM support contract.
+Additionally, many TPM vendors that support multiple OEM brands also allow for a single point of contact when it comes to entering a support ticket.
+This decreases downtime and presents an easier way to manage your data center.
+It is important to note that the OEM can sometimes support equipment outside of their brand.
+This will usually be done through an outside or third-party maintenance provider and the cost for this will be significant.
+Going with a third-party maintenance provider outright can save you the cost and hassle of having multiple service contracts to manage or adding other vendors onto one OEM support contract.

 Does your vendor have an integrated portal that allows you to easily manage a hybrid portfolio consisting or OEM, TPM and self-supported contracts?

-Be certain that your TPM provider offers software to help you to manage a hybrid environment consisting of OEM and TPM providers.
+Be certain that your provider offers software to help you to manage a hybrid environment consisting of OEM, TPM, and self-supported assets.
 A single repository for all of this activity will greatly reduce the complexity and overhead of managing a mixed maintenance environment.

 How are Parts Stocked?